SantaHub/blockchain/blockchain.md

     - EVM : Ethereum Virtual Machine.
 Provide a platform independent computational platform
     - node Smart contact in Solidity -> compiled to Byte code -> executed in EVM

 ### Ethereum Structure
+    - ETH have accounds
+        EOA : Externally owned accounts are controlled by Private keys.
+Need to participate on ETH CA : Contract Accounts are controlled by the code and activated only by a EOA Interact with Blockchain with transactions, every account have a coin balance.
+    Fees are paid in Wei.
+1 ETH = 10^8 Wei

 ### Ethereum Operations